p0l1t1c1an/p0l1t1c1an/README.md

 ---

 ### Projects I am Working On
-- **HomeServer**: Setting up my own SmastOS server as a VM/container center that will be documented along the way.
+- **HomeServer**: Setting up my own SmastOS server to run VM/containers and will be documented along the way.

 - **C-utils**: Writing OOB in C!
 So I don't have to keep reinventing the wheel in every C project.